 The main role of vitamin D is in the regulation of calcium and phosphorus in the body.
 Vitamin D benefits the body by helping to absorb calcium in the gut.

 As these minerals are involved in bone mineralization and forming new bone tissue, vitamin D helps with maintaining and growing strong bones.
 There are strong links between vitamin D deficiencies and bone conditions such as rickets or osteoporosis in older adults.
 The regulation of calcium is also necessary for the muscles and the nervous system.

 Another role of vitamin D is in a process called cell differentiation.
 This step comes after cell proliferation.
 Cell differentiation allows new cells to specialize in new functions or roles and is thought to reduce cell proliferation.
 This is why there may be a link between vitamin D deficiency and cancer because cancer involves unchecked cell proliferation.

 Vitamin D also helps in insulin secretion.
 Some studies have shown that supplementing with vitamin D can reduce the risk of developing type 2 diabetes.

-Another role of vitamin D that is gaining popularity is its regulatory role in immune function.
+Another benefit of vitamin D that is getting noticed is its regulatory role in immune function.
 Vitamin D is an important immune system modulator and acts locally in T-cells to regulate immune function.

 It is thought that a vitamin D deficiency can reduce the efficacy of the immune system, even increasing the risk of autoimmune diseases such as multiple sclerosis.
 In one study, for example, women who had a vitamin D intake greater than 400 IU lowered their risk of MS by 40%.
 Another similar study showed that vitamin D deficiency can increase the risk of MS by 43%.